 Nature of business: Community Choice Financial Inc. (together with its consolidated subsidiaries, "CCFI" or "the Company") was formed on April 6, 2011 under the laws of the State of Ohio.
-As of December 31, 2014, the Company owned and operated 530 stores in 15 states, had an internet presence in 24 states, and had a small internet presence in the United Kingdom.
+As of December 31, 2015, the Company owned and operated 525 retail locations in 15 states and are licensed to deliver similar financial services over the internet in 30 states.
 Through its network of retail stores and over the internet, the Company provides customers a variety of financial products and services, including secured and unsecured, short and medium-term consumer loans, check cashing, prepaid debit cards, and other services that address the specific needs of its individual customers.